 "Don't try that on me, Shepard.
 I was C-Sec long enough to learn how every species sounds when they lie."

-She pressed her lips together, privately conceding the point.
+She pressed her lips together, privately conceding that truth.
 "Look, I'm an asset, same as the others.
-And I don't want to be exempted from the rules."
+And I don't want to be exempted from the rules," she said.

 "You're exempt whether you like it or not, Commander."
 The bed creaked in degrees, like he was turning over very slowly.
 "You've got a special responsibility and you've got a special set of rules."
 There was a sharp hiss, as though he'd jostled something he shouldn't.